yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 This countermeasure strictly enforces correct state transitions and blocks the attacker's reactivity.
 I.e., the attacker cannot use results from the previous `mlsag_sign()` calls to adapt an attacking strategy as he learns the result only after the protocol finishes successfully.
 This property is important for security proofs and to strictly guard the potential attacker space.

 This change is very easy to implement and brings significant security benefits.
-However, it requires minor client code change.
+However, it requires a minor client code change.

 We recommend using this measure with a new Ledger Monero protocol version.
-After some time (all users migrate to new Monero clients enforcing new signing protocol) the support for unencrypted `mlsag_sign()` can be dropped.
+After some time (all users migrate to new Monero clients enforcing new signing protocol), the support for unencrypted `mlsag_sign()` can be dropped.